 It also runs the Gambling Therapy website, which offers online support to problem gamblers and their friends and family.

 Gamblers Anonymous UK Gamblers Anonymous UK runs local support groups that use the same 12-step approach to recovery from addiction as Alcoholics Anonymous.
 There are also GamAnon support groups for friends and family.

 Self-help tips for problem gamblers

 - pay important bills, such as your mortgage, on payday before you gamble

-- spend more time with family and friends who don't gamble
+- spend more time with family and friends who do not gamble

 - deal with your debts rather than ignoring them – visit the National Debtline for tips

 - view gambling as a way to make money – try to see it as entertainment instead

 - bottle up your worries about your gambling – talk to someone